Under Nineteen: Episode 4 (November 24, 2018)

 After the Vocal team's performance, the remaining two teams are nervous.
 In the midst of the overwhelming atmosphere, the Performance team takes the stage.
 We get a sneak peek at what their practices were like.
 Despite the best dancers being in one team, they go through a lot of struggles and get reprimanded on their attitude.
 It's Judgment Day, and many of the low-ranking members challenge the members with parts for an opportunity to stand in the spotlight.

 Episode 5 (December 1, 2018)

 With just two days left before the final performance, Team Rap is in a lot of trouble.
 In the eyes of their directors, they are unprepared for their performance, and the tension causes a rift between the members.
 After the final performance, the trainees gather to hear the results of the on-site voting as well as their second mission, position evaluation.
-They are given 30 K-Pop songs and each team gets to perform 2 songs of their directors choice.
+They are given 30 K-Pop songs and each team gets to perform 2 songs of their director's choice.